-Budgeted cost: £13,472
+Budgeted cost: £11,674.85

 Activity Evidence that supports this approach Challenge number(s) addressed Add or delete rows as needed.
-Staff to access Read, Write Inc. Phonics Training to ensure consistency in approach to phonics across the school and to develop use of new assessments to precisely target lowest 20% of pupils.
+Staff to access Read, Write Inc. Phonics Training to ensure consistency in approach to phonics across the school.
 The evidence relating to systematic phonics strong.
 Teaching phonics is more effective on average than other approaches to early reading (such as whole language or alphabetic approaches).
 Synthetic phonics approaches have higher impacts, on average, than analytic approaches.
 EEF Toolkit: Phonics - additional 4 months.
-1 and 3 £3,700 Developing teacher's pedagogy in supporting pupils mathematical fluency.
+1 and 3 £3,700 Developing teacher's pedagogy in mental maths.
 Evidence shows that children are unable to apply effectively in maths if mental maths processes around place value are limited.
 EEF Report - Improving Mathematics in Early Year and Key stage 1 School Evidence.
-4 £1316 Dough disco training For new staff and implementation.
-Physical development approaches aim to improve young children's physical growth, skills and health.
+4 £1219 Dough disco training Squiggle 2.0 training Implementing Physical development approaches aim to improve young children's physical growth, skills and health.
 Activities in this area may be focused on a particular aspect of physical development, e.g. fine motor skills related to writing.
-Early Years Toolkit - Additional 3 months 2 £1,456 Develop children's language and rhyme skills through the introduction of Music Bugs in Nursery Overall, studies of communication and language approaches consistently show positive benefits for young children's learning, including their spoken language skills, their expressive vocabulary and their early reading skills.
-Early Years Toolkit - Additional 6 months 1 £1000
+Early Years Toolkit - Additional 3 months 2 £1,455.85 Develop strategies for support staff in Speech language and communication.
+Overall, studies of communication and language approaches consistently show positive benefits for young children's learning, including their spoken language skills, their expressive vocabulary and their early reading skills.
+Early Years Toolkit - Additional 6 months 1 £5300